 Locking is primarily about suppressing parallelism in the interests of correctness.
-Because performance is also important, kernel designers often have to think about how to use locks in a way that achieves both correctness and good parallelism.
+Because performance is also important, kernel designers often have to think about how to use locks in a way that both achieves correctness and allows parallelism.
 While xv6 is not systematically designed for high performance, it's still worth considering which xv6 operations can execute in parallel, and which might conflict on locks.